topaz1008/double-pendulum/README.md

 [Solver test](https://topaz1008.github.io/double-pendulum/solver-test.html); A graph plotter with several equations; was used in developing `NDSolve` numerical differential equations solver.

+More information about the math and equations of motion can be found on [Wikipedia](http://en.wikipedia.org/wiki/Double_pendulum) and [Wolfram science world](http://scienceworld.wolfram.com/physics/DoublePendulum.html).

 ## NDSolve class

-A simple numerical first order ordinary differential equations solver. the solver integrates in real time.
+A simple numerical differential equations solver. the solver integrates in real time.
 Supports the [Euler forward](https://en.wikipedia.org/wiki/Euler_method) method, and the classical [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) method (RK4).

 Euler's method is a very simple and fast method to numerically solve an ODE.
 The downside is that it is not very accurate and requires using a very small step size.